 You will receive confirmation of your request once the application is submitted.
 You will then receive an email with the details of your application.
 Please review both of these carefully and email email@example.com if any of the information is incorrect or needs to be changed.
 If we do not hear from you within 2 business days with any changes or corrections, we will assume that the information on the request is correct and process your binder for shipment.

 We want to ship your binder to an address where you can safely receive it.
 When you fill out the application, provide the address where you want us to ship the binder and also provide your email address so we can communicate with you to confirm shipment.

-We can ship a binder to any valid address.
-This can be your mailing address, a friend’s, a relative’s, or a PO Box.
+We can ship a binder to any valid address in the United States.
+This can be your mailing address, a friend’s or neighbor’s, a relative’s, your school (with permission from a teacher or school counselor/admin staff) or a PO Box.

 How do I update my contact information?

 If your mailing address or email has changed, please send an email to firstname.lastname@example.org with the following information:

 - Anything else you would like us to know.

 How do I cancel my request if I no longer need a binder?

 To cancel a request, please send an email to email@example.com with the following information: